-I am a Tutor in Design and History & Theory at the Bartlett School of Architecture and Visiting Professor at Aarhus School of Architecture.
-I am Research Ethics Fellow at the Bartlett Faculty of the Built Environment.
-Alongside my teaching and research, I am part of collaborative art practice Fugitive Images and of architecture collective Involve.
+I am an Associate Professor at the Bartlett School of Architecture.
+Alongside my teaching and research, I am part of collaborative art practice Fugitive Images and of architecture collectives Involve and BREAK//LINE.

 I am driven by an aspiration to defend welfare state architecture and revive the principles at its foundation.